Lawford C of E Primary School

 Homework

-Homework is set on a Monday and is to be handed in by the following Monday.
+Maths homework is set on a Tuesday and is to be handed in by the following Monday and English/ topic related activities are set on a Friday to be completed by the folling Thursday.
 There is an expectation that children read at least 4 times across the week and that they work on their set times table on Rock Stars.

 The weekly homework will usually involve a maths task, a literacy or topic based activity and a spelling pattern or year 5/6 words task to consolidate previous learning.

-There is a drop in homework support session on Thursdays for children in years 5 and 6 with Mrs Usher and Miss Dadd.
+There is a drop in homework support session on Thursdays for children in year 6 with Mrs Usher .

-Our residential trip to Mersea is a highlight to the start to year 6.
+Our residential trip to Birch Hall is a highlight to the start to year 6.
 We push ourselves our of our comfort zones to try new and exciting challenges and develop our team work!

 Our humanities topic this term is about the 'Witches of Manningtree'.
 We are going to be looking at the position of women and the trial by ordeal that they faced through the work of Matthew Hopkins the 'Witch finder General'.